timetag/timetag.github.io/docs/installation.rst

 Currently, ETA (>=0.7.0) has been tested on 64-bit versions of Microsoft Windows 7/10, Ubuntu 18.04/19.04 and Mac OS 10.15 with Python 3.7/3.8, but it may also work nicely on other platforms.
 We recommend users to install ETA as a standalone program on Windows, and as a Python package on other platforms.

-Install as a standalone program
+Install as a standalone program (Windows-only)
 ......

 You can install ETA GUI and ETA Backend as a standalone program.
 Currently, Windows x68_64 binary builds are provided on Github.